anthonyanader/personalBlog/_posts/2018-02-06-music-sound-code.md

  <b>A</b>fter a few hackathons this year, I've come to realize how many people were actually interested in projects that combined software development, music, and sound.
 Whether it was for a hack,  a mobile application or a simple browser-based audio manipulation - people were <b>genuinely</b> interested in connecting these fields.

 Have a look at companies like Shazam, Soundcloud, Spotify, StingRay to name a few, who have their technologies based on either music, audio, code or the combination of all three!
 There is a real potential in this area and having an interest in combining these fields has its benefits; one can merge and apply any area of expertise such as Data Science, Machine Learning, AI, Deep Learning, and Statistics.
-So if not solely the artistic side that attracts you to this domain you can rest assured that almost any field of technology can be applied to music and sound.
+So if it's not solely the artistic side that attracts you to this domain you can rest assured that almost any field of technology can be applied to music and sound.

-Also, a new demand for intelligent, autonomous music teachers is dominating the world of web and iOS applications.
+But wait, there's more!
+A new demand for intelligent, autonomous music teachers is dominating the world of web and iOS applications.
 Top grossing apps such <a class="pink-hover" href="https://melodics.com/" target="_blank">Melodics</a> and <a class="pink-hover" href="https://yousician.com/" target="_blank">Yousician</a> offer users flexibility to practice and learn new instruments from the comfort of their homes.

 _<b>The possibilities are endless!</b><br>_
 <br>